QSpec: Speculative Decoding with Complementary Quantization Schemes: Experiments

 \subsection{Acceleration Evaluation}

-\textbf{\sys{} exhibits a substantial efficiency boost compared to W4A16.} In Table~\ref{tab:performance_comparison}, we present the token generation throughput for both \sys{} and W4A16 across different model sizes, quantization configurations, and batch sizes on diverse datasets.
-On average, \sys{} achieves a throughput increase of $1.38\times$ over W4A16 across all settings, with a peak improvement of $1.80\times$.
+\textbf{\sys{} exhibits a substantial efficiency boost compared to W4A16.} In Table~\ref{tab:performance_comparison_l20}, we present the token generation throughput for both \sys{} and W4A16 across different model sizes, quantization configurations, and batch sizes on diverse datasets.
+On average, \sys{} achieves a throughput increase of $1.38\times$ over W4A16 across all settings, with a peak improvement of $1.64\times$.

-\textbf{Speedup does not show an evident correlation with task difficulty.} As shown at the bottom of Table~\ref{tab:performance_comparison}, we calculate the average acceleration ratios across all configurations for each dataset.
-When comparing on simpler dialogue datasets (\textit{i.e.}, ShareGPT and LMsys-1k), \sys{} exhibits negligible throughput variation on multi-step reasoning tasks, particularly on coding tasks, despite a more pronounced performance decline of W4A4.
-Even on GSM8K and MATH tasks, a higher throughput is observed, due to the application of 8-shot and 4-shot prompts, respectively.
-This finding supports our observations in Sec.~\ref{sec: motivation}, where we attribute the reduction in multi-step reasoning capabilities to a few token changes that cause a worsening snowball effect, rather than numerous token prediction errors.

-\textbf{Larger models tend to yield better speedup ratios.} We compare the average acceleration on all datasets across different models, and find a gradually-increasing acceleration as the base model scales up\footnote{It is noteworthy that Llama2-7B shows higher speedup than Llama3-8B.
-This stems from the size difference primarily related to vocabulary, coupled with the introduction of Group-Query Attention~\citep{GQA}, reducing the non-attention computation workload.}.
-This overall upward trend indicates a promising outlook for our approach with larger models, although further experiments are needed for confirmation.
-Due to resource limitations, this will be addressed in future work.
+\textbf{Larger models tend to yield better speedup ratios.} We observe a consistent acceleration trend as the base model scales, demonstrating the promising scalability of our approach with larger models.
+While further validation is needed, resource constraints necessitate addressing this in future work.

-\textbf{Latency Composition.} As illustrated in Figure~\ref{fig:per_token_analysis}, we compute the per-valid-token latency by dividing the total latency by only the number of accepted tokens before averaged on all evaluation datasets.
-Notably, \sys{} achieves remarkable latency savings ranging from 35.2\% to 50.2\%.
-Besides, the per-token latency is further decomposed into two components: draft and verify latency.
+\textbf{\sys{} reduces latency through fast drafting and parallel verifying.} As illustrated in Figure~\ref{fig:per_token_analysis}, we compute the per-valid-token latency by dividing the total latency by only the number of accepted tokens before averaging on all evaluation datasets.
+Notably, \sys{} achieves remarkable latency savings ranging from 26.5\% to 30.6\%.
+Besides, the per-token latency is further decomposed into two parts: draft and verify.
 Clearly, the primary gains of \sys{} arise from the rapid drafting capability and the reduced latency achieved through the parallel verification of multiple tokens.